What Are the Different Types of Industrial Air Filters – A Comprehensive Guide

 5. Electrostatic Precipitators

-This technology is commonly found in power plants, chemical manufacturing facilities, and other heavy industries where high-efficiency particulate filtration is required.
-Electrostatic precipitators are efficient at capturing particles without creating significant airflow resistance, which helps maintain energy efficiency in large-scale systems.
+This technology is usually used in a power plant, chemical manufacturing plant, and other heavy industries where high-efficiency particulate filtration is needed.
+Electrostatic precipitators are efficient and minimize the airflow resistance through particle capture when combined with low energy requirements even in large systems.

 6. Bag Filters